-- Platelets form a barrier - tiny parts of your blood called platelets become active when a blood vessel is damaged.
-They accumulate, stick to the walls of blood vessels and to each other to form a plug that fills the damaged section to stop blood from leaking out.
+- Platelets form a barrier - tiny blood cells called platelets become active when a blood vessel is damaged.
+They accumulate, sticking to the walls of blood vessels and to each other to form a plug that fills the damaged section, thereby stopping blood from leaking out.

-- Clot growth - specific proteins in your blood called ‘clotting factors’ trigger a rapid chain reaction.
-The result is a dissolved substance in your blood, turning into long strands of fibrin.
-These intertwine with the platelets to create a net that traps even more platelets and cells.
+- Clot growth - specific proteins in your blood called clotting factors trigger a rapid chain reaction.
+The result is a dissolved substance in the blood, turning into long strands of fibrin that intertwine with the platelets to create a net that traps even more platelets and cells.
 At this point, the clot becomes tougher and more durable.

-- Clot growth control - additional proteins in your body stop the growth of the clot to avoid it spreading further than it needs to.
+- Clot growth control - additional proteins in the body stop the growth of the clot to avoid it spreading further than it needs to.

-- Breaking the clot down - once the damaged tissue has healed, your body begins to break down the clot.
-The fibrin strands are dissolved and your blood reclaims the platelets and cells used in the clot for future use.
+- Breaking the clot down - once the damaged tissue has healed, the body begins to break down the clot.
+The fibrin strands are dissolved, and the blood reclaims the platelets and cells from the clot for future use.

 What causes dangerous blood clots?

 A common cause of dangerous blood clots is a lack of mobility, such as during long drives or long-haul flights.
 Dangerous blood clots can also form if you: